vectorgrp/sil-kit-pkg/README.rst

 Some further prerequisites:

-* Debian SID (as of January 2024) or Ubuntu 23.04 and higher!
-    Earlier versions of Ubuntu might not work, as the dependencies needed are too old to work with SIL Kit!
 * We build the package directly in the sil-kit-pkg directory.
     You can copy the script to anywhere on your system, just adapt **SILKIT_PKG_URL** accordingly
 * sil-kit-pkg is versioned akine to sil-kit, e.g. sil-kit-pkg version 4.0.44 will ONLY build sil-kit 4.0.44